 There are two decimal encodings.
 The one used for quantity sets the exponent to constant zero.
 In effect there is no fractional part and only the mantissa is sent on the wire, acting as an integer.
 However, FIX defines Qty as a float type since certain asset classes may use fractional shares.

 The other decimal encoding is used for prices.
 The exponent is constant -3.
 In essence, each price is transmitted as an integer on the wire with assumed three decimal places.
 Each of the prices in the message is conditionally required.
-If OrdType=Limit, then Price field required.
-If OrdType=Stop then StopPx is required.
-Otherwise, if OrdType=Market, then neither price is required.
-Therefore, the price takes an optional encoding.
+If OrdType(40)=2 (Limit), then the field Price(44) is required.
+If OrdType(40)=3 (Stop/Stop Loss) then StopPx(99) is required.
+Otherwise, if OrdType(40)=1 (Market), then neither price is required.
+Therefore, the price fields take an optional encoding.
 To indicate that it is null, a special value is sent on the wire.
-See the table in section Range attributes for integer fields2.4.2 above for the null value of the int64 mantissa.
+See the table in section Range attributes for integer fields for the null value of the int64 mantissa.

 In this example, all fields are packed without special byte alignment.
 Performance testing may prove better results with a different arrangement of the fields or adjustments to field offsets.
 However, those sorts of optimizations are platform dependent.